 CTE is overseen by Career and College Readiness in the Office of Superintendent of Public Instruction.
 CTE works in partnership with Secondary Education and Navigation 101, which aims to help students make clear, careful, and creative plans for life beyond high school.

 Washington CTE courses are currently approved by the Office of the Superintendent of Public Instruction (OSPI) and are taught by an instructor who has a current career and technical education certification and whose certification matches the instructional area.
-CTE is partially funded by the Carl D. Perkins Career and Technical Education Improvement Act of 2006.
+CTE is partially funded by the Strengthening Career and Technical Education for the 21st Century Act.

 Are you a business owner who would like to get more involved with the workforce of tomorrow?
 Consider speaking to students in their schools, organizing field trips to your worksites, and establishing apprenticeship and internship opportunities.
 If you’re interested in learning more, contact your local school district’s Career and Technical Education Director or main administrative office.